 Such expenses should be factored into the cost of acquisition and kept in mind while calculating the return on investment.

-Gold spot price is driven by supply and demand fundamentals, global macro events and random market volatility in the short term.
+Gold spot price is driven by supply and demand fundamentals, global macro events and random market volatility in the short term, which is similar for all precious metals including silver and platinum.

 Such price fluctuations can impact the day-to–day P&L of holding such an investment and investors need to be comfortable with the volatility associated with investing in commodities.